31 Secrets Your Plumber Won’t Tell You

 There’s often an Allen wrench that comes with the garbage disposal.
 I keep it under the sink.
 When the thing jams, follow the directions in the manual, and I won’t need to come out.
 Another plumbing tip, don’t believe the myth about putting lemon peels in the disposal to make it smell better.
 That will just make it jam faster.
-These are the things you should never pour down the drain.
+Along with lemon peels, these are the things you should never pour down the drain.

 I was working in one bathroom while my client was using the whirlpool in another one.
 And blow-drying her hair at the same time.
 Her husband had told her it was fine.
 I told her he was trying to get rid of her.

 Don’t hang things from your pipes

 Don’t hang clothes on those exposed pipes in your basement.
 I’ve seen them break and flood a basement.
-Don’t miss these shocking discoveries plumbers have found in pipes.
+If they burst, I might find these shocking discoveries plumbers have found in pipes.

 Old toilet seats are harder to remove than you think